 Flowers: The 5-part flowers are large for Rubus, around 1 inch wide with the wrinkly white petals longer than the yellow-green sepals; sepals are triangular and have pointed tips.
 These reflex when the flower opens.
 Petals have somewhat rounded tips and narrowed bases.
 The central section of the flower contains numerous yellow-green carpels, each with a style and these are surrounded by the numerous male stamens that have yellow anthers attached to yellow-green filaments.
 The anthers turn dark with pollen maturity.
 The flower stalks have glandular hair as do the stalks of the cluster and the calyx lobes.
 Altogether - a showy flower.

 Fruit: Fertile flowers produce a conic to thimble shaped edible berry composed of many drupelets, each containing a single seed.
 The fruits turn from green to red to purple-black when mature.
 Fruit forms on second year stems.
-Picked fruit does not separate easily from the stem.
+Picked fruit does not separate easily from the torus (the part of the flower around which the fruit forms) which characteristic helps separate it from the fruit of the Black Raspberry, which does separate easily.
 Bloom begins in late May and can continue till July.

 Habitat: Allegheny Blackberry grows in rich to poor soils, needing at least partial sun.
 It will develop good fruit only with lots of sun but does tolerate drier moisture conditions.
 The root system is a branching taproot and colonies are frequently formed from underground lateral stolons.
 Patches can become quite large and at Eloise Butler, thinning is practiced to cut down the volume.